GraphBLAS/graphblas-api-cpp/markdown/concepts.md

 ```

 ## Tuple-Like Type
 Tuple-like types are types that, similar to instantiations of `std::tuple` or `std::pair`, store multiple values.
 The number of values stored in the tuple-like type, as well as the type of each value, are known at compile time.
-We say that a type `T` is tuple-like for the parameter pack of types `Types` if it fulfills the following semantic requirements.
+We say that a type `T` is tuple-like for the parameter pack of types `Types` if it fulfills the following requirements.

-### Semantic Requirements
+### Requirements
 1) The tuple `T` has a size accessible using template `std::tuple_size` whose type is equal to `std::size_t` and whose value is equal to `sizeof...(Types)`.
 2) The type of each stored value in the tuple `T` is accessible using `std::tuple_element`, with the N'th stored value equal to the N'th type in `Types`.
 3) Each stored value in `T` is accessible using the customization point object `grb::get`, which will invoke either the method `get()` if it is present in the tuple type `T` or `std::get()`.
 The type of the return value for the N'th element must be convertible to the N'th element of `Types`.